eProsima/vulcanexus/docs/rst/tutorials/tools/monitor_sql/monitor_sql.rst

 CMakeLists.txt
 ^^^^^^^^^^^^^^

-Include at the end of the `CMakeList.txt` file you created earlier the following code snippet.
+Include at the end of the `CMakeLists.txt` file you created earlier the following code snippet.
 This adds all the source files needed to build the executable, and links the executable and the library together.

 .. literalinclude:: /../code/monitor_sql_tutorial/CMakeLists.txt